Domestic Abuse

 Your housing options

-We can talk to you about your housing options including staying in your home (and keeping you safe there), and safe accommodation options including finding a Women's Refuge if you need to be rehoused away from the person who is abusing you.
+We can talk to you about your housing options including staying in your home (and keeping you safe there), and safe accommodation options including finding a Refuge or alternative place if you need to be rehoused away from the person who is abusing you.
+These may not be with Accent.

-If you cannot return home, we will engage with the Police and ask them to accompany you to collect your personal belongings from your home.
+If you cannot return home, you can speak to the Police and ask them to accompany you to collect your personal belongings from your home.

 Your safety is our main concern.
-We will never inform the person responsible that we have spoken to you, and we will not take any action against the person without consulting you first.
+We will never inform the perpetrator that we have spoken to you.

 If you think someone is in immediate danger, call the Police on 999.
 Do not confront the abuser.

-If you have concerns about the welfare of the children, call the NSPCC helpline on 0808 800 5000.
+If you have concerns about the welfare of the children, call the Police and the NSPCC helpline on 0808 800 5000.

 • Call the National Domestic Abuse helpline on 0808 2000 247 for guidance.